igorbarinov/awesome-data-engineering/README.md

 * [Oozie](https://oozie.apache.org/) Oozie is a workflow scheduler system to manage Apache Hadoop jobs
 * [Pinball](https://github.com/pinterest/pinball) DAG based workflow manager.
 Job flows are defined programmaticaly in Python.
 Support output passing between jobs.
 * [Dagster](https://github.com/dagster-io/dagster) Dagster is an open-source Python library for building data applications.
+* [Kedro](https://github.com/quantumblacklabs/kedro/) Kedro is a development workflow framework that implements best practices for data pipelines with an eye towards productionizing machine learning models.
+Kedro has an interesting SDK for working with data sources, and has an integration with PySpark.

 # ELK Elastic Logstash Kibana
 * [docker-logstash](https://github.com/pblittle/docker-logstash) A highly configurable logstash (1.4.4) docker image running Elasticsearch (1.7.0) and Kibana (3.1.2).